MintSquirrel/ML-Game-Playing-Project/README.md

 This implementation of alpha go is based on Surag Nair's https://github.com/suragnair/alpha-zero-general .

 Requirements:
+To play against: Python 3 is needed.
+Python libraries numpy and pygame are needed as well. python3 pit.py

-A pytorch docker image needs to be run first.
+To train: A pytorch docker image needs to be run first.
 There are also a lot of python libraries involved.
 Getting this running on my desktop computer was a big ordeal.
 If you can run setup_env.sh then you should be OK, though.

 Project Description: